How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 reCAPTCHA is one of the most effective ways to block automated spam bots.
 It works by detecting user behavior and verifying that form submissions come from real people, not scripts or spammers.

-• Checkbox reCAPTCHA v2: Visitors can hover their mouse cursor over a checkbox to submit your form.
+• Checkbox reCAPTCHA v2: Visitors hover their mouse cursor over a checkbox to submit your form.
 It’s called a ‘challenge’ and usually has the words ‘I am not a robot’ beside it.

 Different types of Recaptcha in WPForms